dorkodu/sage/paper/5 -- Introspection.md

 A Sage server supports introspection over its schema.
 The schema can be queried using Sage itself.

-*— For example, given a server with the following type definitions :*
+*— For example, given a server with the following schema definition :*

 ```css
 entity User {